 Biography

-Following successful debuts with Falstaff and Tosca, Löhner was named Resident Conductor at Opera San José in 2023.
-He will work closely with Maestro Joseph Marcheso, conduct performances of Roméo et Juliette, Il Barbiere di Siviglia, Rigoletto, and Florencia en el Amazónas, and engage in other performance and outreach events throughout the season.
+Following successful debuts with Falstaff and Tosca, Löhner was named Resident Conductor at Opera San José 2023-2025.
+He conducted performances of Roméo et Juliette, Il Barbiere di Siviglia, Rigoletto, Florencia en el Amazónas, The Magic Flute, La Bohème, and Bluebeard’s Castle.
+Assistant Conductor and Chorus Master to all mainstage productions, he engaged in recording projects, outreach events, solo recitals and lectures throughout each season.

-Johannes Löhner was named Music Director of the Kammerorchester Regensburg in December 2018, following two years as Resident Guest Conductor.
-As one of Germany’s exceptional non-state-funded professional ensembles since more than 40 years, the KOR has been actively expanding its outreach initiatives, and planning for recording projects as well as an international tour in the 2024/25 season.
-Löhner’s exacting standards, experience with historical performance practice, and charisma have drawn positive reviews as well as financial growth – a recent open-air concert brought more than 14,000 listeners.
+Following two years as Resident Guest Conductor, Johannes Löhner served as Music Director of the Kammerorchester Regensburg 2018-2024.
+One of Germany’s exceptional non-state-funded professional orchestras for more than 40 years, the KOR survived the pandemic and progressed significantly during his tenure.
+Exacting standards, experience with historical performance practice, and charisma brought positive reviews as well as financial growth – a recent open-air concert gathering more than 14,000 listeners.
+Löhner maintains a strong relationship with the ensemble.

 From 2017-2020, Johannes Löhner was mentored by Sir Roger Norrington.
 Supported through a unique Fellowship, he accompanied him on projects with leading orchestras worldwide, explored a broad range of repertoire, and researched historical performance practice in depth.